Resources for Teachers and Youth Group Leaders

-- STEM School Curriculum Using Model Rocketry.
-A curriculum written by professional educator Tom Sarradet for middle and high school level classes that meets STEM educational objectives using rocketry, primarily through the process of designing and building a payload-carrying rocket for the Team America Rocketry Challenge.
-(PDF)
+- STEM School Curriculum Using Model Rocketry—A curriculum written by professional educator Tom Sarradet for middle and high school level classes that meets STEM educational objectives using rocketry, primarily through the process of designing and building a payload-carrying rocket for the Team America Rocketry Challenge.

-- Safety Overview – Explain rocketry safety issues to your parents or principal with our two page guide.
-(PDF)
+- Safety Overview—Explain rocketry safety issues to parents or principal with this two-page guide.

-- NAR Model Rocket Safety Code – The official code of rocket safety, used as reference by the National Fire Protection Association, in a PDF form for easy printing.
-(PDF)
+- NAR Model Rocket Safety Code—The official code of rocket safety, used as reference by the National Fire Protection Association, in a PDF form for easy printing.

-- Scout/Youth Group Guide – Flying rockets as a class activity?
-You can’t be without these hints and checklists to make your launch a success.
-(PDF)
+- Scout/Youth Group Guide—Flying rockets as a class activity?
+To make your launch a success, you can’t be without these hints and checklists.

-- Science Fair Guide – Help your students prepare for a science fair with our five page manual, containing tips for organizing a project, presentation ideas and suggested projects.
-(PDF)
+- Science Fair Guide—Help students prepare for a science fair with this five-page manual; containing tips for organizing a project, presentation ideas, and suggested projects.

-- Paper Tiger Rocket Plans – Need a low cost rocket your students can build?
-Try our a proven design originated by a middle school teacher.
-(GIF)
+- Paper Tiger Rocket Plans—Need a low cost rocket students can build?
+Try a proven design originated by a middle school teacher.

-- Ultra Low Cost Launch System – Got rockets but need a low cost launch system?
+- Low Cost Launch System—Got rockets but need a low cost launch system?
 Ted Mahler’s set of plans and instructions can put a fully functional launcher in each student’s hands for about $5.
-(HTML)

-- Girl Scout Patch Program -Brownies to cadettes can earn a patch in Rocket Science 101.
+- Girl Scout Patch Program—Brownies to caddettes can earn a patch in Rocket Science 101.

 NAR Kids Fun Pages